 Non-Danish property

 The actual property value tax depends on the market value of the property.
-But in contrast to Danish properties, non-Danish properties are not assessed based on a public property assessment.
+But contrary to Danish properties, non-Danish properties are not assessed based on a public property assessment.
 That's why you have to calculate the market value based on the purchase price of your property.

-You have to inform us about the following on your non-Danish property:
+You're obliged to inform us about the following:

 - An annually updated calculation of the market value